SYalouz/QuantNBody/docs/source/intro.rst

      :alt: alternate text
      :align: left

-  **A research-friendly package:** with QuantNBody we want to facilitate the implementation of quantum many-body systems composed of fermions or bosons for theoretical research and method developments.
+  **A research-friendly package:** with QuantNBody, we want to facilitate the implementation of quantum many-body systems composed of fermions or bosons for theoretical research and method developments.
 It provides a quick and easy way to build many-body operators and wavefunctions and get access to quantities and objects of interest (in a few python lines).